 Our proprietary platform enables us to identify cancer targets, find and develop cell therapy candidates active against those targets and produce therapeutic candidates for administration to patients.
-Our cell therapy candidates include Specific Peptide Enhanced Affinity Receptor ("SPEAR" T-cells) which use genetically engineered T-cell receptors ("TCRs"); next generation Tumor Infiltrating Lymphocytes ("TILs") where a patient's own T-cells are co-administered with our next generation technology, and HLA-independent TCRs ("HiTs") where surface proteins are targeted independently of the peptide-HLA complex.
+Our cell therapy candidates include genetically engineered T-cell receptors ("TCRs") and HLA-independent TCRs ("HiTs") where surface proteins are targeted independently of the peptide-HLA complex.
 Our cell therapies are currently manufactured on an autologous or per patient basis and we have a proprietary preclinical allogeneic platform for the development of "off the shelf" cell therapies.

-Our MAGE-A4 cell therapy franchise includes T-cell therapy products targeting solid tumor indications in which the MAGE-A4 antigen is expressed, with responses seen in eight indications (head and neck, esophagogastric junction ("EGJ"), non-small cell lung cancer (NSCLC)-squamous, synovial sarcoma, melanoma, bladder, ovarian and myxoid/round cell liposarcoma (MRCLS) indications) across the franchise.
-A Biologics License Application (BLA) for the lead product (afamitresgene autoleucel or "afami-cel") is targeted for filing with the U.S. Food and Drug Administration ("FDA") in Q4 2022 for synovial sarcoma.
-We have multiple clinical trials ongoing or planned across the remainder of the MAGE-A4 franchise:
+Our MAGE-A4 cell therapy franchise includes T-cell therapy products targeting solid tumor indications in which the MAGE-A4 antigen is expressed, with responses seen in eight indications (head and neck, esophagogastric junction ("EGJ"), non-small cell lung cancer (NSCLC)-squamous, synovial sarcoma, melanoma, urothelial, ovarian and myxoid/round cell liposarcoma (MRCLS) indications).
+Filing of a Biologics License Application (BLA) for the lead product (afamitresgene autoleucel or "afami-cel") in synovial sarcoma has been initiated with the U.S. Food and Drug Administration ("FDA"), with completion of the filing targeted for mid-2023.